helium/HIP/0024-transfer-percentage-of-hotspot.md

 An additional motivation for this added functionality is the fact that this enables securitization of hotspots.
 For example, an owner of a hotspot could sell off a percantage of his hotspot in order to raise cash to purchase an additional hotspot.
-In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on market place for profit share in order to buy and deploy more hotspots.
+In a similar fashion, an owner with 100 hotspots could auction off a bundled percentage ownership of their fleet on a market place for profit share in order to buy and deploy more hotspots.
 This will benefit the Helium Network as it will be more attractive to investors.
 A trust minimized royalty stream is much better than equity from a risk management perspective - especially for international capital markets.